 By gina | Categories: Construction, Students, Sustainability, Sylvania Campus, Transportation | No Comments

 Nearly 40 PCC students, faculty and staff and neighborhood leaders participated in two on-campus events to learn about bond-funded improvements planned for Sylvania campus.

-About a dozen student leaders attended an open house at PCC Sylvania.
+About a dozen student leaders attended the daytime open house.
 The information session highlighted bond-funded improvements planned for the campus.